What Does The Real Bees Knees Mean?

 The workers forage for pollen and nectar.
 At ten days old they have a wax-producing gland, and this wax is used to make the cells in the hive.

 The worker bee converts the sugar content of honey into wax, which appears as flakes on their body.
-The workers chew each other’s wax till it becomes malleable enough to make the cells.
-What does the real bees knees mean?

 A Perfect Hive…

-There is something about the smell of a real beeswax candle.
-It smells pure and sweet.
-And while regular candles are available everywhere, there are no guarantees that bees will be making wax or honey, forever.
+And while regular candles are available everywhere, there are no guarantees that bees will always be here to make wax or honey forever.

 Not if their numbers are dwindling.